 The key learning point in this course project is team work and the value of rapid prototyping and iterative process.
 Since every round goes on for 2 weeks (even 1-week sometimes), students need to follow compact schedule with repetitive user test / play test to check whether the project goal is on a right track.

-In this project, I participated as an artist mainly responsible for making visual design such as concept art, 3D modelling, environment design.
+In this project, I participated as an artist mainly responsible for making visual design such as concept art, 3D modeling, environment design.
 Since it is a team work, communicating and finding the most efficient way to make things work smoothly highly depends on having a work ethics and principles.
-Following is the overall process of work flow I took for all projects.

-Other than an artist, I personally was interested in interaction design, therefore, I paid extra attention to how guest / user behave at certain point, where they feel most confused, etc. Also, I actively participated in user test / play test process in both planning, conducting, and delivering insights gained from the test.
+Other than an artist, I personally was interested in interaction design, therefore, I paid extra attention to how guest / user behaves at certain point, where they feel most confused, etc. Also, I actively participated in play test process in both planning, conducting, and delivering insights gained from the test.

-A hectic balancing act played on a game board shaped like an open-top plane, the guest is kept occupied by a combination of popping bubbles (that symbolize the crying), plane stabilization by touching the wings, and finding the parents hiding babies in their seats.
-Once you’ve found a baby by gazing at the appropriate passenger for a few seconds, you must move all 3 babies to “First Class” which will ultimately calm them down and save everyone!
+At hectic balancing act played on a game board shaped like an open-top plane, the player is kept occupied by a combination of popping bubbles (that symbolize the crying), plane stabilization by touching the wings, and finding the parents hiding babies in their seats.
+Once player has found a baby by gazing at the appropriate passenger for a few seconds, he or she must move all 3 babies to “First Class” which will ultimately calm them down and save everyone.

 The Darkness is a VR game using HTC VIVE.
 The guest is in an abandoned supermarket trying to find some water, bandage, and painkiller to save his/her friend.
 The only guide is the friend talking to the guest over the walkie-talkie and flashlight.
 The guest is in pitch darkness but by using the flashlight (controllers), he or she can find the objects he needs.
 However, everytime the guest turns on the light, the unknown creatures get close to you.
 The guest needs to find the objects as soon as possible before the monsters break in.